First, why the heck should you listen to me?

 Blogging is really about experimenting.
 You do a couple of things and see how they work and then you do a couple more.

 No blogger has a smooth journey so don’t get frustrated when things don’t go your way.
+No one is born knowing how to make money blogging.

 Instead, take the time to understand why it isn’t working and make the right adjustments.